openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Description:** Bundle information flags, indicating the content of bundle information to be retrieved.
+**Description:** Bundle information flags indicating the content of bundle information to be retrieved.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core